hml-yt/clockross/task.md

 # Seconds Hand
 It will then draw the seconds hand on the screen overlayed on the background image.
 The app's background should be black.
-The clock should be 40% transparent.
+The seconds hand and overlay should be 40% transparent.
 It will refresh the background image in the background every 15 seconds.

 # Overlay